 GEM’s Foundation Courses are intended for those in their first year or so of their museum education career; or for those working in a different part of the heritage sector but wishing to take up an education position.
 Since both courses are work-based, it is a requirement that applicants should be working or volunteering in the heritage sector.

 When & where is it?

-The Autumn Museum Learning course is held in London spread over a four-month period from November 2019 to January 2020.
-The Spring Museum Learning course is held in Manchester.
-For both courses, there are six full days of seminars, workshops and site visits, and participants then complete a work-based assignment, which should be completed a month after the last on-site course day.
+The Spring 2020 Museum Learning Course will be held in Manchester spread over a three-month period from April to June 2020.
+There are six full days of seminars, workshops and site visits, and participants then complete a work-based assignment, which should be completed a month after the last on-site course day.

 “I really enjoyed the range of site visits, it was great to see how many different styles of learning there are in just one city’s worth of museums.”

 18 June 2020